Post No.: 0361

 Post No.: 0272 explored how disgust is not a reliable guide to what’s more right or wrong.
 We use a lot of propaganda to de-disgust and justify our own goals and actions.

 The soldiers of one’s own side are called ‘heroes’ yet we’re aware of the propaganda of the opposition but not of our own.
-We tend to think that nationalistic propaganda or propaganda against other countries is only seen in other countries, but a worldlier perspective will reveal that all countries present their/our own nationalistic biases to make their/our own country seem better than it is, and very politically-different countries seem worse than they are.
+(This kind of bias happens a lot when we play videogames too.
+For instance, we may hunt down and kill majestic wild monsters then consider ourselves as brave ‘warriors’.
+But from a more neutral point of view, we would probably be considered as heinous ‘poachers’!)
+We tend to think that nationalistic propaganda or propaganda against other countries is only seen in other countries, but a worldlier perspective will reveal that all countries present their/our own nationalistic biases to make their/our own country seem better than it really is, and very politically different countries seem worse than they really are.
 Some do it more than others but no nation as a whole is impartial.

 And wouldn’t it be biased to celebrate our own violent imperialistic ambitions or historic victories yet scorn and disapprove of the violent state-building ambitions of other sides, past or even present?
 It’s true that we cannot change the past, and we likely didn’t have anything personally to do with these events, but we shouldn’t celebrate or glorify such victories otherwise it’d be hypocritical if we want to simultaneously argue that it’s immoral for other countries to seek and celebrate such ‘national glories’ too.
 We should remember and honour, but not celebrate or glorify, such events.